ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 MM4 - Class 3
 Target data included electron diffraction, vibrational spectra, heats of formation, and crystal structures.
 The calculation results were verified via comparison with high-level ab initio quantum chemistry computations, and the parameters were additionally adjusted.

-For calculations on small and medium size organic molecules.
+Intended for calculations on small and medium size organic molecules.

 ### Empirical Conformational Energy Program for Peptides (ECEPP)
 ECEPP was the first force field targeting polypeptides and proteins.
 Crystal data of small organic compounds and semi-empirical QM calculations were used extensively in derivation of this force field.
 As more experimental data became available, force field parameters have been refined and modified versions ECEPP-2, ECEPP-3 were published.

 Over the years of evaluations the problems originating from the deficiency of these FF became apparent and various approaches has been undertaken to correct them.